Alicia-Hong/AliciaJacksonPhD_ContextBridge_Corpus/README.md

 # Bridging The Context Gap: An LLM Fine-Tuning Framework for Context Parsing in Chinese Dialogues

 This repository contains the data, code, and resources used in the thesis project "Bridging The Context Gap: An LLM Fine-Tuning Framework for Context Parsing in Chinese Dialogues".
-The project focuses on developing a novel approach to fine-tune Large Language Models (LLMs) for improved context understanding in Chinese dialogues.
+The project focuses on developing a novel approach to fine-tune Large Language Models (LLMs) for improved context understanding in Chinese dialogues as part of a PhD thesis dissertation.

 ## Repository Contents